satoshi-ikehata/Universal-PS-CVPR2022/README.md

 The default hyper parameters are described in <a href="https://github.com/satoshi-ikehata/Universal-PS-CVPR2022/tree/main/source/main.py">source/main.py</a>.

+The trainind data is not ready yet.
+I will distribute them before CVPR2022.

 ## License
-This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details